Barrabas and the Cross

 whether knowingly or not because our flesh still suffers from the disease of

-grace.
+and forgiveness.
 So when God looks at us He sees us not as sinners but as redeemed people

 Adam was a perfect sinless man who had to keep the law of God but after one